Social movement theory: Deindividuation model

 Sociologists during the early and middle-1900s thought that movements were random occurrences of individuals who were trying to emotionally react to situations outside their control.

+Leon Festinger was an American social psychologist who coined the term deindividuation.
+Festinger and colleagues suggested that experiencing deindividuation, especially within a group setting, diminishes typical inhibitions on behavior, leading individuals to engage in actions they might otherwise refrain from, as they feel less directly responsible for their conduct.

 An important writer in this area of research was Gustave LeBon.
 In his book The Crowd, he studied the collective behavior of crowds.
 What he concluded was that once an individual submerges in a crowd, his behavior becomes primitive and irrational and he is therefore capable of spontaneous violence.
 This transformation happens under certain conditions.
 Once individuals submerge themselves in a crowd, they gain a sense of anonymity and this causes them to believe that they cannot be held accountable for their behavior within the crowd.
 This is combined with a sense of invisibility by being part of a crowd.
 Under these conditions, critical reasoning is impossible and an unconscious personality emerges: a personality which is dominated by destructive instincts and primitive beliefs.
 This theory has been picked up and further developed by other theorists like Herbert Blumer and Neil Smelser.

 Mass society theory

 Mass society theory emerged in the wake of the fascist and communist movements in the 1930s and 1940s and can be seen as an attempt to explain the rise of extremism abroad.
+One prime example of extremism abroad is the rise of fascism in Europe during the twentieth century.
+Characterized by totalitarian rule, nationalist fervor, and racial discrimination, fascist regimes such as those led by Mussolini in Italy and Hitler in Germany imposed authoritarian control and propagated aggressive expansionism.

 The central claim of mass society theory is that socially isolated people are more vulnerable to extremism.

 An important underpinning of this theory is Émile Durkheim's analysis of modern society and the rise of individualism.
 Durkheim stated that the emergence of the industrial society caused two problems: